 Between Destin and Fort Walton Beach lies a three-mile strip of land known as Okaloosa Island or Santa Rosa Island.
 Home to one of the most beautiful beaches in Destin, Okaloosa Island is one of the city’s top points of interest.

 On Okaloosa Island, you’ll dazzle at beautiful white sand beaches and emerald green water.
-Be sure to bring along your beach chair, cooler, and beach toys.
+Be sure to bring along your beach chair, cooler, and beach toys for some prime relaxation on the sands.

 Spend the day trudging up the massive sand dunes, paddleboarding, jet skiing, or relaxing in the shallow waters and on the sandy beach.
 If you’ve got the time, extend your stay into the evening to watch the sunset over the water.